Recovering Investment Losses

 Chicago, Illinois – (847) 906-3460

-Lisa Braganca has decades of experience as a financial and securities litigator.
-Lisa served as a Branch Chief in the Division of Enforcement of the Chicago Office of the Securities & Exchange Commission, where she handled investigations of accounting fraud, Ponzi schemes, insider trading, churning, and unsuitability.
+Lisa served as a Branch Chief in the Division of Enforcement of the Chicago Office of the Securities & Exchange Commission, where she handled investigations of accounting fraud, Ponzi schemes, insider trading, churning, and unsuitable investments.
+Since leaving the SEC, Lisa has helped recover millions of dollars in investment losses in FINRA arbitrations and court cases.

-While at Jenner & Block, Lisa represented Case Corporation in a Milwaukee federal court insurance coverage trial in which the jury awarded the entire $4.2 million sought for breach of contract, plus $10 million in punitive damages for bad faith.
+While at Jenner & Block, Lisa represented Case Corporation in a Milwaukee federal court insurance coverage trial in which the jury awarded the entire $4.2 million sought for breach of contract, plus attorney’s fees and $10 million in punitive damages for bad faith – the largest bad faith punitive damages award in Wisconsin at the time.

 B.A. (with honors) and J.D. / M.B.A.
 (Order of the Coif, honors) from the University of Chicago.

-Lisa teaches and speaks about securities regulation, recovering investment losses, cryptocurrency / ICO regulation, and elder financial abuse including
+Lisa teaches and speaks about elder financial exploitation, securities regulation, recovering investment losses, and cryptocurrency / ICO regulation including

 - Guest lecturer on FINRA arbitration hearings for St. John’s Law School Securities Arbitration Clinic